Paytm, India’s most valuable startup, confirms plan for an IPO – TechCrunch

 In a letter to shareholders and employees, Paytm said that it plans to raise money by issuing fresh equity in the IPO, and also sell existing shareholders’ shares at the event.
 The startup has offered its employees the option to sell their stakes in the firm.

-This is the first time the Noida-headquartered firm, which has raised over $3 billion to date, has commented on its plans about the IPO.
+This is the first time the Noida-headquartered firm, which is valued at $16 billion and has raised over $3 billion to date, has commented on its plans about the IPO.
 The startup said in the letter that it has received an in-principle approval from the board of directors to pursue the public market.

 Paytm, which is backed by Alibaba and SoftBank, hasn’t shared when it plans to file for the IPO, but has sought shareholders’ response to their intention to sell stakes by the end of the month.